Domain-Adaptive Full-Face Gaze Estimation via Novel-View-Synthesis and Feature Disentanglement: Domain Adaptation with Feature Disentanglement

 \subsection{Self-Training on Target Domains}

 After the source-domain-only supervised training of \methodname, we leverage the unlabeled target-domain data using an augmentation consistency loss, inspired by the wide use of data augmentation in self-training~\cite{ohkawa_access21_style, ohkawa_eccv22_DAhand, liu2021PnP_GA}.
-The basic idea is we apply data augmentations on unlabeled target domain images and train the model so that its output is consistent before and after the augmentation.
+Briefly, we apply data augmentations on unlabeled target domain images and enforce the model to output the same gaze direction for the original and augmented samples.
 These data augmentations tune the gaze-related features in \methodname on the target domain without the gaze label.

 The augmentation consistency loss is defined as the $\ell1$ loss between the gaze prediction of the original target image and that of the augmented target images as $\mathcal{L}_{\textrm{aug}}= \lambda_{\textrm{bg}} \mathcal{L}_{\textrm{bg}} + \lambda_{\textrm{flip}} \mathcal{L}_{\textrm{flip}}$, where $\mathcal{L}_{\textrm{bg}}=| \hat{\bm{g}}_{t} - \hat{\bm{g}}^{\textrm{bg}}_{t} |_1 $ and $\mathcal{L}_{\textrm{flip}}=| \hat{\bm{g}}_{t} - \hat{\bm{g}}^{\textrm{flip}}_{t} |_1$.
 As one of the data augmentation, we propose using a background-switching augmentation loss, particularly suitable for the synthetic data.
 Specifically, we obtain the facial region mask from the detected landmarks and change the background to random images from Places365 dataset~\cite{zhou2017places}, which should not alter the gaze direction.
 Since our synthetic source domain has random background regions, there is no gaze-relevant information in non-face regions and the pre-trained \methodname is expected to focus on face regions.
 By training the model in the target domain so that gaze estimation remains consistent across images with swapped backgrounds, the model can be adapted to take advantage of this property.
 Since most geometric augmentations may alter the results of gaze estimation, we only consider flipping as another data augmentation.
 We flip the target image horizontally, negating the gaze label's yaw value.